 National MSW returns to Ireland exceeded CL until 1990 after which values fluctuated around the CL until 2005.
 Since then, returns of MSW fish have been well below CL (Figure 6).
-While the management aim is to ensure that MSW spawners are above CL after any fishery takes place, this has only been achieved once since 1988 (ICES 2018).
+While the management aim is to ensure that MSW spawners are above CL after any fishery takes place, this has only been achieved three times since 1988 and not since 2003 (ICES 2019).